 For a Published Video

-- Step 1.
+Step 1.
 Log into your YouTube account

-- Step 3.
+Step 3.
 Click the Edit button that’s found right next to the video that you want to modify.
 In the Video Information, you can now change the title, description or any of the tags.
 Click on the Save Changes button when you are done.

-How to Improve YouTube video metadata
+Part 4: How to Improve YouTube Video Title and Description

 YouTube titles play a big part in the ranking factors for search.
 That means you've got to think about what the people most likely to want to see your video will type into the search bar, as well as the words that accurately describe your video.